 The 10 Best Hitch Cargo Carriers

 This wiki has been updated 38 times since it was first published in August of 2015.
 One of the major headaches associated with traveling is coming up with a way to haul all of the cargo you want to transport from point A to point B in a safe, convenient manner.
 Whether you need a platform to transport landscaping equipment, camping gear, bicycles, or other bulky items that won't fit inside your vehicle, one of these hitch racks should serve as a reliable solution.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes